iissmart/Sun-Netra-X1/README.md

 For the following, I'm referring to the Netra as the **client** and my primary home server as the **server**.
 The server is a generic Ubuntu 16.04 x86-64 server.
 It's separated from the client with a standard network switch, with everything hardwired.

 ## The RARP daemon
 This is the first part of netbooting that will be common among all OS types.
-The server needs to identify the network in order to move onto the next step.
+The client needs to identify the network in order to move onto the next step.

 Ubuntu carries a `rarpd` package that acts as a RARP server.
 It listens for broadcast RARP messages and cross references the request to the `/etc/ethers` file.
 If it finds the MAC address from the request in the file, it will respond with the IP address.
 That's how the client gets an IP address on the network without DHCP.
 Note that the client won't know anything about the subnet or netmask, so make sure you're on a standard network like 192.168.1.X.